 Updated feature: Recover deleted Office 365 groups from the Exchange admin centre

-You can now view Office 365 groups in a “soft deleted” state in the Exchange admin centre, and choose to restore groups that have been deleted for up to 30 days after they have been selected for deletion.
+You can now view Office 365 groups in a “soft deleted” state in the Exchange admin centre.
+You can hoose to restore groups that have been deleted for up to 30 days after they have been selected for deletion.
 If no action is taken by you, after having been marked for deletion for 30 days, groups will be permanently deleted and removed from the groups list in Exchange admin centre.
 If you are not currently a subscriber to Exchange Online and therefore do not have access to Exchange admin centre, you can also restore an Office 365 group using PowerShell cmdlets.

 New features: OneDrive for Business for iOS

-In mid January 2018, Microsoft will be releasing updates for OneDrive for business iOS.
+In mid January 2018, Microsoft released updates for OneDrive for business iOS.
 These updates include: